adamant-deprecated/adamant.tools.compiler/README.md

 The compiler is under active development.
 It is in a very early stage, and there are likely issues and limitations.
 APIs are subject to frequent breaking changes.

+## Implementation Notes

+The list of the currently [implemented language features](docs/ImplementedLanguageFeatures.md) can be found in the docs directory.

 ## Contributing

 Fork the project and then clone the repository.
 Submit changes as a pull request.
 Language features should have a test in the test suite for them.